What is a central bank?

 |Monetary policy and interest rate|

 |Modern central banks tools, QE and QT|

 Banks are one of the cornerstones of our society.
-They have been around for centuries and play a pivotal role in our lives.
-Whether we want to purchase a house, pay our bills, receive our wages or set up a business.
-We need a bank account to do any of these things.
-They also provide a host of other services, which include:
+They have been around for centuries and play a pivotal role as intermediaries between creditors and debtors.
+Whether we want to borrow to purchase a house, deposit savings, pay bills, receive wages or set up a business, we need a bank to assist.
+Banks provide a host of services, which include:

 - Credit cards